 My study permit will expire before I can submit the post-graduation work permit application.
 How should I proceed with my post-graudation work permit application?

-If your study permit will expire or become invalid before you can submit your post-graduation work permit, you have several options on how to proceed.
+If your study permit will expire or become invalid before you can submit your post-graduation work permit application, you have several options on how to proceed.

 Option 1: Apply to extend your study permit within Canada, if eligible

-While holding implied status, you can submit your post-graduation work permit within Canada even though no decision has been made on your study permit extension application.
+While holding implied status, you can submit your post-graduation work permit within Canada even if no decision has been made on your study permit extension application.
 However, you can't work while your post-graduation work permit application is in process.
 You may start working once you receive your work permit.

 Option 2: Apply to change your status to visitor

 To remain in Canada longer, you may also apply to change your status to visitor.
 To do so, you must submit an application for a visitor record before your study permit expires or becomes invalid.

 You may continue to remain in Canada and submit your post-graduation work permit on implied status while your visitor record application is in process.
 However, you will not be eligible to work during the transition period to the post-graduation work permit.
 You must wait to receive your work permit first before you can start working.

 Option 3: Apply for the post-graduation work permit outside Canada

 You may also apply for your post-graduation work permit outside Canada.
 You are not required to have a valid study permit at the time you submit your work permit application overseas.
 However, your study permit must be valid or have been valid at some point in the 180 days prior to submitting your application.